MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-register-new-items.md

 > [!NOTE]
 > In the **Costing Method** field, you set up how the item's unit cost is calculated by making assumptions about the flow of physical items through your company.
 Five costing methods are available, depending on the type of item.
 For more information, see [Design Details: Costing Methods](design-details-costing-methods.md).
 >
 > If you select **Average**, then the item’s unit cost is calculated as the average unit cost at each point in time after a purchase.
 Inventory is valuated with the assumption that all inventories are sold simultaneously.
-With this setting, you can choose the **Unit Cost** field to view, in the **Average Cost Calc.
+With this setting, you can choose the **Unit Cost** field to view, on the **Average Cost Calc.
 Overview** page, the history of transactions that the average cost is calculated from.

 On the **Price and Posting** FastTab, you can view special prices or discounts that you grant for the item if certain criteria are met, such as customer, minimum order quantity, or ending date.
 Each row represents a special price or line discount.
 Each column represents a criterion that must apply to warrant the special price that you enter in the **Unit Price** field, or the line discount that you enter in the **Line Discount %** field.
 For more information, see [Record Sales Price, Discount, and Payment Agreements](sales-how-record-sales-price-discount-payment-agreements.md).